jackavh/javalamo/README.md

 ### Week 3 & 4

-9. Implement support classes that will build the language model (Loss algorithm, backpropogation, etc., depends on what model is chosen)
+9. Implement support classes that will build the language model

 10. Always keep the greater architecture in mind